DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

     // call express to create app
     const app = express();

+    // this is a middleware
+    app.use(express.json())

-    // Routes with http method
-    app.get('/', (req, res) => {
+    // Routes with http method (this callback function use for request and response is also a middleware) app.get('/', (req, res) => {
         // return type of res.send() is string res.send('Hello World')